What is a Stairclimb?

 How do donations work?

 All donations not previously turned in can be brought to the event and turned in at the pledge turn-in table in the lobby.
-Why doesn't my registration fee count towards my fundraising goal?
-The registration fee helps cover costs of event, such as event t-shirts, free snacks and refreshments, plaques, etc. Participants are asked to fundraise the minimum of $100 per person and are encouraged and challenged to raise more than the minimum.
+Why doesn't my $25 registration fee count towards my fundraising goal?
+The $25 registration fee helps cover costs of event, such as event t-shirts, free snacks and refreshments, goody-bags, trophies, etc. Participants are asked to fundraise the minimum of $100 per person and are encouraged and challenged to raise above the minimum.
 All donations go directly to helping in our fight for clean air and healthy lungs.
 And remember, all donations are tax deductible!

 How do I get there?